EdwinJaico-Berg/Capstone-Project/README.md

 # Project Structure

-As can be seen, the project is split into a number of notebooks
+As can be seen, the project is split into a number of notebooks:

 ### <u>Preface</u>
 **Loading of Emissions Data.ipynb** * <br>